kofrezo/dotfiles/README.md

 # Spotify

-There is a community developed Nord theme for Spotify which can be applied using spicetify-cli.
+I decided to not automatically install and apply the Nord theme for Spotify because it might not be everybody's first choice and the installer would download things and execute them in (new) local system in the manner of curl | sh.

-It is straight forward to install but I decided to leave it out of the automatic installer because it downloads scripts from the repository directly and pipes them to the shell and there is enough magic already in the other setup like vim and zsh with Plug and antigen.
+Obviously all the things here are downloaded from somewhere from void packages to the vim plugins but I tried to make an educated decision on each source and tried to keep them to a minimum and choose things that are maintained for a long time - I was unsure about Spicetify.

-But I leave some instructions here so you can do it manually.
+However here are some instructions to install and apply the Spotify Nord theme.

-    # Install spicetify-cli
+    # Install spicetify-cli which allows you to theme Spotify
     curl -fsSL https://raw.githubusercontent.com/khanhas/spicetify-cli/master/install.sh | sh

-    # Download spicetify themes
+    # Download the pre made spicetify themes
     cd $HOME/src
     git clone https://github.com/morpheusthewhite/spicetify-themes.git

-    # Copy Nord theme
+    # Make Nord theme available to spicetify-cli
     mkdir -p $HOME/.config/spicetify/Themes
     cd spicetify-themes
     cp -r Nord $HOME/.config/spicetify/Themes

-    # Allow spicetify to write into spotify directory
+    # Allow spicetify-cli to write to the Spotify directory
     sudo chmod a+wr /usr/libexec/spotify
     sudo chmod a+wr /usr/libexec/spotify/Apps -R

-    # Adjust path for spotify
+    # Give spicetify-cli the hint where to find Spotify
     vim $HOME.config/spicetify/config.ini
     > spotify_path            = /usr/libexec/spotify

-    # Apply Nord theme
+    # Now apply the Nord theme using spicetify-cli
     cd $HOME/spicetify-cli
     ./spicetify config current_theme Nord
     ./spicetify config apply

-    # Clean this mess up
+    # Remove spicetify-cli.
+We only need it once
     rm -rf $HOME/spicetify-cli

-You may check the projects for details if something does not work out-of-the box.
+If things are outdated or you want to get into more details checkout the repositories documentation and don't forget to give them a star.

 - https://github.com/khanhas/spicetify-cli
 - https://github.com/morpheusthewhite/spicetify-themes